windicss/svelte-windicss-preprocess/README.md

 * `tw` is an optional replacement attribute of `class`, The className in `tw` will be merged into the `class` attribute after compilation.

-* States attribute: such as `sm md lg xl xxl focus hover dark sm:hover dark:hover ...` after applid media rules then also will be merged into the `class` attribute.
+* States attribute: such as `base sm md lg xl xxl focus hover dark sm:hover dark:hover ...` after applid media rules then also will be merged into the `class` attribute.
 (In development)

-* Group: You can also write groups in all the attributes mentioned above, which are natively supported by [windicss](https://github.com/voorjaar/windicss).
+* Group: You can also write groups in all the attributes mentioned above, such as `class="font-meidum sm:hover:(font-bold bg-gray-200)"`.
+This is a native feature supported by [windicss](https://github.com/voorjaar/windicss).
 (In development)

 * Unrestricted build: such as `bg-hex-1c1c1e p-3.2 p-3rem p-4px w-10/11 bg-$custom-variable ...`